First: You’ll Need a Venison Tenderloin

 The day before cooking:

-- In medium to large glass bowl whisk together soy sauce, Worcester sauce, black pepper and garlic.
+- In a medium to large glass bowl whisk together soy sauce, Worcester sauce, black pepper, and garlic.

 - Add sliced venison tenderloin to marinade mixture above.

 - Place marinade/meat mixture in the fridge for at least 4 hours but overnight preferably.

 The day of cooking: